2007 All-Pro Team

-The 2007 All-Pro Team is composed of the National Football League players that were named to the Associated Press, Pro Football Writers Association and Sporting News All-Pro Teams in 2007.
+The 2007 All-Pro teams were named by the Associated Press (AP), Pro Football Writers of America (PFWA), and The Sporting News (TSN) for performance in the 2007 NFL season.
 Both first and second teams are listed for the Associated Press.

 These are the current teams that historically appear in Total Football: The Official Encyclopedia of the NFL.
 Although the NFL has no official awards according to the NFL spokesman Greg Aiello the NFL Record and Fact Book has historically listed All-Pro teams from major news sources such as the Associated Press, Sporting News, Pro Football Writers Association, as well as teams from organizations that no longer release All-Pro teams such as Newspaper Enterprise Association and United Press International.

-The AP teams are selected by a national panel of 50 NFL writers.
+The AP teams are selected by writers of the NFL.
 The Pro Football Writers Association team is from a poll of its more than 300 members and the editors and writers for Pro Football Weekly.
 The Sporting News's All-Pro team was determined through voting by professional NFL personnel directors.